evannetwork/vade-evan-substrate/README.md

 });
 ```

-`signing_url` will be called with a POST request.
+When signing remotely, `signing_url` will be called with a POST request.
 The messages that should be signed is passed to the server alongside a reference to a key like this:

 ```json
 {